FrancescoBorzi/ngx-duration-picker/README.md

 #### showLetters
 Boolean, default `true`.
 Shows the letters on top (Y, M, W, D, H, M, S)

+#### labels
+Object, accepting labels that should be shown above the fields instead of default letters (`showLetters` have to be set to true).

+Available fields:
+- years
+- months
+- weeks
+- days
+- hours
+- minutes
+- seconds

 #### showYears
 Boolean, default `true`.
 Shows the years, when hidden it will be always considered as 0.